 6. An Increase in Testosterone

 It is conventional wisdom among guys who take cold showers that they increase male testosterone levels.
 I have yet to come across a study that confirms (or refutes) this claim, so I will instead focus on my personal experience.
 After years of paying close attention and getting lab work done, I have a good general sense of where my testosterone levels are at any given moment of time.
 That said, I do believe that cold showers increase my testosterone levels over the course of an hour or two after exposure.
 I experience increased energy and feel eager to hit the weights.

 Russian powerlifters, known among other things for their astronomical testosterone levels, seem to agree with me.
 Russian powerlifters have been known to ice their balls prior to competition.
 The routine is based on the fact that the optimal temperature for testosterone production is lower than the body’s overall temperature (hence why the testicles sag away from the body).
 Exposing the testicles to cold temperatures is believed to optimize this process and increases testosterone production.
 What science has definitively shown is that hot water has a negative effect on male hormonal health.
 As someone who has taken cold showers for 18 months, I believe the opposite is also true.

 7. Save Time and Money

-Here I laid out a case for the benefits of taking cold showers based on experience and research but the jury is still out until you experiment for yourself.
+In this article, I laid out a case for the benefits of taking cold showers based on my experience and research but the jury is still out until you experiment for yourself.
 No two people are alike, and everyone’s experience will be different in meaningful ways.
 Let me know in the comments what your experience has been with cold showers and any questions or insights you may have gained from the discipline.